SerenaCaplins/AlderiaRefTran/README.md

 Following dibsi-rnaseq http://dibsi-rnaseq.readthedocs.io/en/latest/toc.html

-Trim reads for adapters and quality in trimmomatic using `trim.sh`
+Trim reads for adapters and quality in trimmomatic using `trimo.sh`

 do digitalnormalization in khmer version whatever in `diginorm.sh`